ChrstphrHll/npc_gen/students/Whit Remington.md

 ---
 ### Description
 - 1st year Triton Wizard in Burk
-- straight brunette hair that's braided with green ribbon (long), Pale Blue eyes, and Emerald Green skin
+- shoulder length wavy dirty blonde hair that's plain, Pale Blue eyes, and Emerald Green skin
 - Is Risk-taking and Irresponsible, and has Greed as their ideal

 ### Organizations